-- If vaccinated we ideally need to further clarify this information (ie did they have all their puppy vaccinations, have the received booster vaccinations as adults) and request that they bring the vaccination certificate with them allowing staff to review prior to dogs entering the VMC. - If dogs of any age have only had their puppy vaccinations and they are showing signs of vomiting/diarrhoea- these animals should also be assessed by a vet outside first.
+- If unvaccinated any dog showing signs of vomiting or diarrhoea- the animal should be left outside in the clients' vehicle until a vet has assessed them. - If vaccinated we ideally need to further clarify this information (ie did they have all their puppy vaccinations, have the received booster vaccinations as adults) and request that they bring the vaccination certificate with them allowing staff to review prior to dogs entering the VMC. - If dogs of any age have only had their puppy vaccinations and they are showing signs of vomiting/diarrhoea- these animals should also be assessed by a vet outside first.